Efficiency of delayed-acceptance random walk Metropolis algorithms: Asymptotic analysis

-It is important to stress that the existence of the diffusion limit in this argument cannot be circumvented.
-MCMC algorithms which have non-diffusion limits can behave in very different ways and ESJD may not be a natural way to compare algorithms.
-The main result of this section is a diffusion limit for a rescaled version $V^{(d)}$ of the first coordinate process.
-For time $t \geq 0$ we define the piecewise constant continuous time process \begin{equs} V^{(d)}(t) := X^{(d)}_{\floor{d \times t},1} \ . \end{equs} with the notation $\bmX^{(d)}_k = (X^{(d)}_{k,1}, \ldots, X^{(d)}_{k,d}) \in \RR^d$.
-In general, the process $V^{(d)}$ is not Markovian; the next theorem shows nevertheless that in the limit $d \to \infty$ the process $V^{(d)}$ can be approximated by a Langevin diffusion. \begin{thm} Let Assumptions \ref{ass.noise.diff.indep} and \ref{ass.regularity} hold.
-Let $T>0$ be a finite time horizon and suppose that for all $d \geq 1$ the DAPsMRWM Markov chain starts at stationarity, $(\bmX^{(d)}_k, W^{(d)}) \dist \pi^{(d)} \otimes \pi_{W}$.
-Then, as $d \to \infty$, the sequence of processes $V^{(d)}$ converges weakly to $V$ in the Skorokhod topology on $D([0,T], \RR)$ where the diffusion process $V$ satisfies the Langevin stochastic differential equation \begin{equs} dV_t = J^{1/2}(\mu) \, dB_t + \frac12 \, J(\mu) \, \ell'(V_t) \, dt \end{equs} with initial distribution $V_0 \dist \pi$.
-The process $B_t$ is a standard scalar Brownian motion. \end{thm} Note that, as with Propositions \ref{prop.limi.accept.proba} and \ref{prop.limiting.esjd}, the Gaussian Assumption \ref{ass.noise.gauss} is not necessary for the conclusion of Theorem \ref{thm.diff.lim} to hold.
-The proof can be found in Section \ref{sec.proof.diff.lim}.
-Theorem \ref{thm.diff.lim} shows that the rescaled first coordinate process converges to a Langevin diffusion $V$ that is a time-change of the diffusion $d \overline{V}_t = dB_t + \frac12 \, \ell'( \overline{V}_t) \, dt$; indeed, $t \mapsto V_{t}$ has the same law as $t \mapsto \overline{V}_{J(\mu) \, t}$.
+with initial distribution $V_0 \dist \pi$.
+The process $B_t$ is a standard scalar Brownian motion. \end{thm} As with Propositions \ref{prop.limi.accept.proba} and \ref{prop.limiting.esjd}, the Gaussian Assumption \ref{ass.noise.gauss} is not necessary for the conclusion of Theorem \ref{thm.diff.lim} to hold.
+The proof can be found in Section \ref{sec.proof.diff.lim} of the {\it Supplementary Material}.
+It relies on an homogenization argument necessary to average-out the rapidly mixing $\bmu$-process.
+Theorem \ref{thm.diff.lim} shows that the rescaled first coordinate process converges to a Langevin diffusion $V$ that is a time-change of the diffusion $d \overline{V}_t = \frac12 \, (\log \pi)'( \overline{V}_t) \, dt + dB_t$; indeed, $t \mapsto V_{t}$ has the same law as $t \mapsto \overline{V}_{J(\mu) \, t}$.
 This reveals that when speed of mixing is measured in terms of the number of iterations of the algorithm, the higher $J(\mu)$, the faster the mixing of the Markov chain.
 See \cite{roberts2014complexity} for a detailed discussion and rigorous results.
-However any measure of overall efficiency should also take into account the computational time required for each iteration of the algorithm, and this is the subject of the next Section.
+However any measure of overall efficiency should also take into account the computational time required for each iteration of the algorithm, and this is the subject of the next section.